 Dodgeball – Standard Dodgeball is a team-oriented game where two competing teams try to outlast the other by “dodging” the balls thrown by the other team.
 After a few rounds campers will then play All-Ball and other variations of Dodgeball or any other sport that the crew wishes to play.

-Ice Skating –Stumptown Ice Rink is open in the summer, which means we get to cool off in the middle of summer by skimming along smooth ice!
-No ice skating experience is necessary.
-Be sure to bring layers (gloves, hat, long-sleeved jacket and paints).
+Intro to Hockey & Ice Skating – “You miss 100% of the shots you don’t take.” – Wayne Gretzky – Join us for a fun private event for boys and girls (no experience needed) learning the skills to skate, pass, shoot, and maintain puck control.
+Cool off in the middle of summer by skimming along smooth ice!
+Be sure to bring layers (gloves, hat, long-sleeved jacket, and pants).
 Helmets are STRONGLY suggested, however they are not available to rent.
 We encourage campers to bring their ski or bike helmet to wear while skating.

 Laser Tag – Similar to Paintball but this game of strategy comes without the pain of getting hit.
 The laser tag game is located on a partially wooded field and campers will be lead through differing games like capture-the-flag and last-man-standing.
 Please wear closed-toe athletic shoes, a long sleeve shirt and long pants.
 Campers must be at least 7 years of age.

-Fish Camp 3rd of July BBQ (time: noon-3 pm)-A fun family event located at Fish Camp.
-Kids will enjoy multiple competitive events including: The Fishing Derby, Ducky Race and the Limbo Contest.
-Of course the day would not be complete without Youth and Adult Divisions of Iron Horse’s own rendition of a Pie-Eating Contest.
+Fish Camp 3rd of July BBQ (Time: noon-3 pm)-A fun family event located at Fish Camp.
+Kids will enjoy multiple competitive events including: The fishing derby and the limbo contest.
+Of course the day would not be complete without youth and adult divisions of Iron Horse’s own rendition of a pie-eating contest.